The Happy Album: Background and recording

 The Selecter's second album Celebrate the Bullet (1981) was a commercial failure, and the band split-up shortly after its release.
 Lead singer Pauline Black moved into acting and writing work as well as undergoing a short solo career under Chrysalis Records, who released her unsuccessful cover version of "I Can See Clearly Now", originally by Jimmy Cliff.
 Similarly unsuccessful was the pirate radio-themed "Pirates of the Airwave", her single under the extended name Pauline Black and The Sunday Best (a backing band consisting of fellow ska musicians Neville Staple and Lynval Golding).
 Her acting career won her the 1990 "Time Out Award for Best Actress" in regards to her portrayal of singer Billie Holiday.

-However, with the enduring legacy of 2 Tone music and how, in the words of critic Terry Rompers, "latter-day bluebeat refuses to die," The Selecter reunited in 1991 with a new-line up which reunited Black with band founder Noel Davies; the line-up, which also consisted of drummer Perry Melius and former Bad Manners members Nick Welsh and Martin Stewart, performed a series of live performances, leading to the critically acclaimed live album Out on the Streets (1992), recorded in London and released on Receiver Records, and the success of the band's return meant that their return was not temporary.
+However, with the enduring legacy of 2 Tone music and how, in the words of critic Terry Rompers, "latter-day bluebeat refuses to die," The Selecter reunited in 1991 with a new-line up which reunited Black with band founder Neol Davies; the line-up, which also consisted of drummer Perry Melius and former Bad Manners members Nick Welsh and Martin Stewart, performed a series of live performances, leading to the critically acclaimed live album Out on the Streets (1992), recorded in London and released on Receiver Records, and the success of the band's return meant that their return was not temporary.
 The band's reunion came about after Buster Bloodvessel, front man of fellow ska band Bad Manners, spoke to the band over the phone about the possibility.
 Black said that Fine Young Cannibals' album The Raw & the Cooked (1989) had restored her faith in music and inspired her to start singing again.

 The band aimed to record their third studio album, The Happy Album, a year later.
 However, Davies left the band to pursue a solo career, and was replaced by fellow original member Arthur "Gaps" Hendrickson on vocals.
 The band got ready to record the album in 1993 in a studio on London's Holloway Road.
 Black and Hendrickson share vocals on The Happy Album.
 The line-up that recorded the album was completed by bassist Nick Welsh and keyboardist Martin Stewart, both of whom played on the live album.
 Aswad lead guitarist and producer Jimmy "Senya" Haynes was the album's main producer, while also contributing guitar.
 Welsh, besides playing bass, has also been credited with contributing co-writing and co-production to the album, while mixing the album with Zah Martin.